VPPRN Patient-Powered Research

 FLARES and VASCULITIS

-Flare Reporting: Patients with urticarial vasculitis reported more flares in the past 6 months (47%) compared to 26% in the VPPRN community.
+Flare Reporting: At the January 2025 check-in, patients with urticarial vasculitis reported more flares in the past 6 months.
+40% of patients with urticarial vasculitis reported a flare compared to 24% in the VPPRN community.

 Patients with urticarial vasculitis